cf-toolsuite/sanford/docs/RUN.md

 local-path-storage   local-path-provisioner-57c5987fd4-k27f5      1/1     Running   0          48s
 ```

-### Pre-deploy
+### Prepare

 Consult DockerHub for the latest available tagged image, [here](https://hub.docker.com/r/cftoolsuite/sanford/tags).

+Edit the `build/classes/java/main/META-INF/jkube/kubernetes/sanford-deployment.yml` and `build/classes/java/main/META-INF/jkube/kubernetes/sanford-service.yml` files

+You should replace occurrences of `YYYY.MM.DD` (e.g., 2024.10.28) with the latest available tag, and save your changes.

 Before deploying you will want to edit the contents of `build/classes/java/main/META-INF/jkube/kubernetes/spring-ai-creds-secret.yml`.

-Back when you built the aimage and created the Kubernetes manifests, you had to supply a comma-separated `-Pjkube.environment=` set of argument values.
+Back when you built the image and created the Kubernetes manifests, you had to supply a comma-separated `-Pjkube.environment=` set of argument values.

 If that set contained `openai`, you would see the following fragment within the secret: